mlauss2/sandec/README.md

-Single-file A/V decoder library for LucasArts SAN/SMUSH movie files (originally intended only to play "Outlaws" videos, since they are awesome), with a simple SDL2-based player application to demonstrate library use.
+Single-file A/V decoder library for LucasArts SAN/SMUSH movie files (originally intended only to play "Outlaws" videos, since they are awesome), with an SDL2-based player application to demonstrate library use.

-Can also play game movies from Curse of Monkey Island, Shadows of the Empire, Mysteries of the Sith, The Dig, Full Throttle,  almost all of Rebel Assault II and roughly half of Rebel Assault I.
+Can also play game movies from Curse of Monkey Island, Shadows of the Empire, Mysteries of the Sith, The Dig, Full Throttle,  Rebel Assault II and Rebel Assault I.

 If you find this useful, I'd be very happy if you dropped me a line!